By Jerry Briggs

 The Florida Atlantic University Owls registered their third 100-point game of the season Wednesday, opening play in the American Conference men’s basketball season with a resounding 110-70 victory over the UTSA Roadrunners.

-For the Roadrunners, playing on the road in Boca Raton, Fla., it was a humbling experience as they lost a conference game by the widest margin since a 92-63 setback to Tulane in New Orleans on Jan.
-4, 2025.
+For the Roadrunners, playing on the road in Boca Raton, Fla., it was a humbling experience as they lost their sixth straight overall, this one by the widest margin since a 42-point setback to nationally-ranked Alabama on Dec.
+7.

 In that season, the Roadrunners gave up 100-plus points four times, though two of the games went to overtime.